AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 praising his character.
 This volume could be filled with their eulogiums.

-Says one of the most judicious historians: \"If any man deserves to stand first in the catalogue of saints and martyrs, and to be annually held up as an example to Christians, this is the man, for except the apostles of Jesus Christ, and their companions, I know of no one among all those enrolled and honored as saints who excel him in virtue and holiness.\"[^277]
+Says one of the most judicious historians: "If any man deserves to stand first in the catalogue of saints and martyrs, and to be annually held up as an example to Christians, this is the man, for except the apostles of Jesus Christ, and their companions, I know of no one among all those enrolled and honored as saints who excel him in virtue and holiness."[^277]

-A discriminating critic declares: \"His work upon the text of Scripture alone would entitle Origen to undying gratitude.
-There has been no truly great man in the church who did not love him a little.\"[^278]
+A discriminating critic declares: "His work upon the text of Scripture alone would entitle Origen to undying gratitude.
+There has been no truly great man in the church who did not love him a little."[^278]

-Bunsen remarks: \"Origen\'s death is the real end of free Christianity, and in particular, of free intellectual theology.\"[^279]
+Bunsen remarks: "Origen's death is the real end of free Christianity, and in particular, of free intellectual theology."[^279]

 ## The Tribute of Scholars.

-The learned author of \"The Martyrs and Apologists\" truthfully
+The learned author of "The Martyrs and Apologists" truthfully
-observes: \"Origen never swerved from this Christian magnanimity, and he remains the model of the theologian persecuted by haughty bigotry.
+observes: "Origen never swerved from this Christian magnanimity, and he remains the model of the theologian persecuted by haughty bigotry.
 Gentle as Fenelon under hierarchical anathemas, he maintained his convictions without faltering, and neither retracted nor rebelled.
-We may well say with the candid Tillemont that although such a man might hold heretical opinions he could not be a heretic, since he was utterly free from that spirit which constitutes the guilt of heresy.\"[^280]
+We may well say with the candid Tillemont that although such a man might hold heretical opinions he could not be a heretic, since he was utterly free from that spirit which constitutes the guilt of heresy."[^280]

 Canon Westcott writes: "He examines with a reverence, an insight, a grandeur of feeling never surpassed, the questions of the inspiration